-To qualify as a domestic entity, the entity must be organized, chartered or incorporated (or otherwise formed) under the laws of a particular state or territory of the United States; have majority domestic ownership and control; and have a physical place of business in the United States.
+To qualify as a domestic entity, the entity must be organized, chartered or incorporated (or otherwise formed) under the laws of a particular state territory of the United States; have majority domestic ownership and control; and have a physical place of business in the United States.

-DOE/NNSA FFRDCs are not eligible to apply for funding as a prime recipient or as a subrecipient.
+DOE/NNSA FFRDCs are eligible to apply for funding as a subrecipient, but are not eligible to apply as a prime recipient.

-Non-DOE/NNSA FFRDCs are not eligible to participate as a prime recipient or as a subrecipient.
+Non-DOE/NNSA FFRDCs are eligible to participate as a subrecipient, but are not eligible to apply as a prime recipient.

-Federal agencies and instrumentalities (other than DOE) are eligible to participate as a subrecipient, but are not eligible to apply as a prime recipient.
+Notwithstanding the above definition of "domestic entity," federal agencies, instrumentalities, and corporations (other than DOE) are eligible to participate as a subrecipient but are not eligible to apply as a prime recipient.